-- 38. If the composition of the balances held is not disclosed on the face of the receipts and payments account, there should be included, by way of appendix to the account, a statement showing where the balance of the funds shown in the account is held, distinguishing between funds held in non-interest-bearing account(s) and interest-bearing account(s) in the office-holder's or the insolvent estate's name and amounts held in the Companies Liquidation Account / Bankruptcy Estates Account. - 39.
-Where any monies are held which do not form part of the estate and are due to be paid to third parties, the amount so held should be stated.
+- 39. If the composition of the balances held is not disclosed on the face of the receipts and payments account, there should be included, by way of appendix to the account, a statement showing where the balance of the funds shown in the account is held, distinguishing between funds held in non-interest-bearing account(s) and interest-bearing account(s) in the IP's or the insolvent estate's name, and amounts held in the Companies Liquidation Account/ Bankruptcy Estates Account. - 40.
+Where any monies, which do not form part of the estate and are due to be paid to third parties, are held, the amount so held should be stated.